dssg/streetlights-crime/README.md

 Street Light Outages and Crime in Chicago
 ==================

-This a [Data Science for Social Good](http://www.dssg.io) project that estimates the association between alley and street light and outages in Chicago over the period April 2012 - July 2013.
+This a [Data Science for Social Good](http://www.dssg.io) project that estimates the association between alley and street light and outages and crime in Chicago over the period April 2012 - July 2013.

 ## The Power of City Data